Bhutan: Haa Valley, Bumthang, Tang Valley

 From Haa Valley to Tang Valley

-Haa village is very basic, it has several small shops for clothes, food, and hardware with building supplies.
+Haa village is very basic.
+It features several small shops offering clothing, food, and building supplies.

 Homestays are very popular in Haa and are being promoted by the tourism board.
 The experience is exceptional - the owners are very welcoming, serve delicious food, and make you feel at home.

-This is the fishery unit of the Government.
-Even though fishing is not allowed in Bhutan they work on growing fish and stocking the rivers, but who will catch them?
+This is the fishery unit operated by the Government.
+Even though fishing is not allowed in Bhutan, they work on growing fish and stocking the rivers, but who will catch them?

-This is the fishery unit of the Government.
-Even though fishing is not allowed in Bhutan they work on growing fish and stocking the rivers, but who will catch them?
+This is the fishery unit operated by the Government.
+Even though fishing is not allowed in Bhutan, they work on growing fish and stocking the rivers, but who will catch them?

 Looking out from Chele Le is a view of Haa Valley.
 The huge Indian Army camp is clear from the green rooftops.

-Colored prayer flags are also placed on the pass for the wind to blow the flags.
+Colored prayer flags are also placed on the mountain pass for the wind to blow the flags.
 The five colors signify balance; Blue represents the sky, White the air, Red fire, Green water, and Yellow the earth.
-The stamped mantra "Om Mani Padme Hum" is on every flag.
+They are stamped with the mantra "Om Mani Padme Hum" on every flag.
 People chant the same mantra while holding their prayer beads and especially when walking around a stupa.

 Another view of Haa from the road to the Chele La.